-- Testing key controls over claims payments and case estimates, including IT general and application controls. - Using high-risk criteria to select a sample of claim payments and case estimates to check the accuracy of the claims information. - Challenging the appropriateness of the Company's actuarial methods and key assumptions, including separate consideration of the impact of COVID-19 on the methods and key assumptions. - We performed independent reprojections of management's calculation of outstanding claims liability for a sample of classes of business. - We assessed the selection of methods and key assumptions applied in the valuation of outstanding claims liabilities.
-We challanged the actuarial methods and key assumptions by: - Analysing the accuracy of previous estimates; - Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; - Sample testing of the key qualitative claims information that is used by the Company's actuarial team to form their valuation assumptions; - Analysing appropriateness of adjustments made due to COVID-19; - Evaluating actuarial methodologies for consistency with those used in the industry and with prior periods. - Assessing the Company's estimation of risk margins to identify possible management bias. - Testing material reinsurance contracts to check that recoveries recognised in the financial statements align with the terms of those contracts and the amount of the respective outstanding claims liability.
+- Testing key controls over claims payments and case estimates, including IT general and application controls. - Selecting a sample of claim payments and case estimates to check the accuracy of the claims information (both financial and nonfinancial). - Challenging the appropriateness of the Company's actuarial methods and key assumptions and considered the impacts of economic uncertainties on the methods and key assumptions. - Performing independent re-projections of management's calculation of outstanding claims liability for a sample of classes of business. - Assessing the selection of methods and key assumptions applied in the valuation of outstanding claims liabilities.
+We challanged the actuarial methods and key assumptions by: - Analysing the accuracy of previous estimates; - Comparing key assumptions to the broader insurance industry, previous periods and current period claims experience; - Sample testing of the key qualitative claims information that is used by the Company's actuarial team to form their valuation assumptions; and - Evaluating actuarial methodologies for consistency with those used in the industry and with prior periods. - Assessing the Company's estimation of risk margins to identify possible management bias.

+Testing reinsurance contracts on a sample basis to check that recoveries recognised in the financial statements align with the terms of those contracts and the amount of the respective outstanding claims liability.